You have finished your book manuscript draft. Congratulations.

 Luckily, we have the Internet today to help with this aspect.
 So, there is no reason not to do a fact check and make sure that all your historical information is accurate.

-3. What is line editing?
+3. What is proofreading?

+Importantly, proofreading always comes after all other stages of editing.
 The editing and proofreading processes are two separate tasks.

 If you are not using a professional proofreading service or editing service, you need to tackle this stage with a very clear mind.

 If you are working towards book publishing, you should take a long break before starting this task.
-While there is no rule, a month between copy editing and proofreading of a manuscript is usually enough time.
+While there is no rule, a month between editing and proofreading a manuscript is usually enough time.

 However, if you are preparing an article, a blog post, or perhaps a term paper or essay assignment, a day or two is usually sufficient.